carlosjhr64/neuronet/README.md

 	Tao.bless(neuronet)

 Yin
-:	(in Chinese philosophy) The passive female principle of the universe, characterized as female and sustaining and associated with earth,...
+:	The passive female principle of the universe, characterized as female and
+	sustaining and associated with earth, dark, and cold.

 Initially FeedForward sets the weights of all connections to zero.
 That is, there is no association made from input to ouput.